1 Part Course |

 The UK’s New Residence-Based Tax Regime

-Learn the key implications that non-specialists should understand
+Understand the key implications of which non-specialists should be aware

 A majestic view of the famous Millennium Bridge in London with people walking across it